aliciajarvis-ai/NFL/README.md

 # Queries
 ## First Query
+#### Description
-The query asks for the top 5 passing performances within the quarterbacks of the SEC.
-This will help determine who the best and standouts quarterbacks are for her article so she can highlight them.
+This query retrieves the top five passing performances in the SEC, highlighting quarterbacks with the highest passing yards.
+This will help Alex determine the standout quarterbacks of the season for her article.

+#### Justification
+Highlighting the top quarterbacks provides insight into the players who have performed exceptionally well.
+These statistics can also support discussions about potential NFL draft prospects.

 ```sql
 SELECT p.first_name, p.last_name, t.team_name, ps.game_id, g.game_date, ps.passing_yards